Las Vegas Police Scanner: LVMPD Has Gone Dark

 Las Vegas Area at a Glance

-LVMPD, the primary law enforcement agency serving both the City of Las Vegas and unincorporated Clark County, encrypted their communications in 2019.
-Henderson PD, North Las Vegas PD, and Nevada Highway Patrol followed.
+LVMPD, the primary law enforcement agency serving both the City of Las Vegas and unincorporated Clark County, encrypted its communications in early 2018.
+North Las Vegas PD followed, and Henderson PD began phasing in encryption in 2024.

-The only remaining scanner access in the valley comes from fire and EMS services, which maintain partial public access.
-Las Vegas draws over 40 million visitors a year and has seen major public safety incidents β none of which the public can now monitor in real time.
+What remains audible in the valley: fire and EMS dispatch, CCSD Police, Las Vegas City Marshals, and Nevada Highway Patrol, all carried on live Broadcastify feeds.
+Las Vegas draws over 40 million visitors a year and has seen major public safety incidents — and the police response to them is something the public can no longer monitor in real time.

 The 1 October Shooting and Encryption

 On October 1, 2017, a gunman opened fire on the Route 91 Harvest music festival from the 32nd floor of the Mandalay Bay hotel, killing 60 people and injuring over 400 in the deadliest mass shooting in modern American history.
-This tragedy accelerated LVMPD's encryption timeline.
+Four months later, LVMPD flipped the switch on encryption — though Sheriff Joe Lombardo said the decision had been made back in 2015.

 Important context